cdelahousse/Radio-Tray-Documentation/draft.markdown

   * `gui_engine` expects a string.
 Default: "chooser"

   This settings determines where and how the Radio Tray icon and menu will be displayed.
 There are three options: `chooser`, `appindicator` and `systray`. `chooser` displays a dialog box that lets you choose between the other two options and saves the result. `systray` will have the icon appear on the far right panel of the task area.
 This is where system features like volume control and power management are housed. `appindicator` will have the icon appear right before that, in the Application Indicator area.
-This are where applications who wish to have part of their interface on the panel is located.
+This is where applications who wish to have part of their interface on the panel is located.
 For more information on the differences, visit the [Application Indicators Ubuntu Page](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators).

   It is suggested that you select `appindicator` because the menu will be nicer.